Alessandra Biaggi: Tenure

 In June 2019, the New York legislature passed sweeping anti-sexual-harassment legislation that Biaggi had sponsored.
 Among other things, the bills reduced employers' ability to avoid liability for their employees' behavior, provided for attorney fees and punitive damages, and lengthened the time frame within which to file complaints.
 In her first six months in office, Biaggi introduced 80 bills, 17 of which were passed.

-In 2020, Biaggi won the Democratic primary with 88% of the vote.
-She then won the general election with 74% of the vote.

 In February 2021, Biaggi wrote on Twitter: "@NYGovCuomo, you are a monster, and it is time for you to go.
 Now."
 At the time, her call for his resignation was what The New York Times described as: "something of an outlier in the Democrat-controlled Legislature."
 On August 10, 2021, Governor Andrew Cuomo announced his resignation.

 In May 2021 journalist Matthew Kassel opined: "Biaggi ... has gained a reputation, on her own merits, as an upstate force — an influential lawmaker with a growing list of legislative accomplishments who has carved out a space for herself as an outspoken and independent voice in Albany’s cutthroat political sphere."

 On September 24, 2021, Biaggi co-wrote a letter to US Senator Maria Cantwell with eight other New York State Senators, requesting that the US Senate Committee on Commerce, Science, and Transportation engage in oversight of the United States Center for SafeSport, and step in to ensure that SafeSport is adequately conducting investigations.
 They referred to what they called SafeSport's failure to carry out impartial and thorough investigations, and ensure the safety of athletes it is charged with protecting.
-They highlighted the fact that despite serious outstanding allegations of sexual misconduct, sexual coercion, and other violent behaviors by former friends, peers, and current teammates, and an ongoing investigation, fencer Alen Hadzic was allowed to travel to Tokyo as an alternate for the 2021 US Olympic fencing team.
+They highlighted the fact that despite serious outstanding allegations of sexual misconduct, sexual coercion, and other violent behaviors by former friends, peers, and current teammates, and an ongoing investigation, fencer Alen Hadzic was allowed to travel to Tokyo as an alternate for the 2021 Team USA Olympic fencing team.

-Biaggi has been a vocal advocate for defunding the police.
+Biaggi was a vocal advocate for defunding the police.

-She has received a rating of 100% from Planned Parenthood Empire State (2019 and 2020), from New York League of Conservation Voters (2019), and from EPL/Environmental Advocates (2019 and 2020).

 In 2022, Biaggi received criticism over her treatment of her staff.

 2022 congressional campaign

+In February 2022, Biaggi announced her candidacy for New York's 3rd congressional district after incumbent Democratic Rep. Thomas Suozzi announced his candidacy for governor of New York.
+After court-ordered redistricting removed Westchester County and the Bronx from the 3rd congressional district, Biaggi ended her candidacy there.

-On June 7, 2022, Biaggi announced that she would be run for New York's 17th congressional district in a primary challenge against DCCC chair Sean Patrick Maloney.
+On June 7, 2022, Biaggi announced that she would be running for New York's 17th congressional district in a primary challenge against DCCC chair Sean Patrick Maloney.
 Upon her announcement, she was endorsed by Alexandria Ocasio-Cortez.
-On August 23, 2022, Biaggi lost to Maloney in the primary election by a wide margin.
+On August 23, 2022, Biaggi lost to Maloney in the primary election.